 However, the “gee” should be treated with a pinch of caution.
 If you notice your vocal cords tighten more when you say “gee”, you may need to consult a vocal coach for assistance to ensure you do not injure your vocal cords.

 Think of the noise a fire engine makes when attending an emergency, and simply imitate it.
-Start at the lowest note in your vocal range and take it to the highest.
+Start at the low part of your vocal range and take it to the high range – start easy and gentle and then you can stretch further.
 Doing the siren as part of your warm-up singing routine is a terrific addition to your vocal training plan.

 Tone and elocution are two essential ingredients for those who want to sing well.
 Projecting with a crisp and clear voice isn’t something that should just be reserved for an actor’s voice.
 It also helps singers propel their voice and have a powerful vocal delivery.

-Your articulators come from your teeth, tongue, lips, and jaw.
-Tongue twisters will help you to stretch out these muscles, reduce muscle tension, and notice from where your sound is coming.
+Articulation is done by your teeth, tongue, lips, and jaw.
+Tongue twisters will help you to stretch out these muscles, reduce muscle tension, and notice where your sound comes from.

 Here are some favorite tongue twisters to try as part of your voice training: